Assimila/f4r-bulk-recycling-model/readme.md

 facilitate converting input data into the required scaled units, and to preprocess evaporation and water vapor flux onto the secondary grid.

+To calculate the vertical integral of water vapor column fluxes we provide a number of methods in `bulk_recycling_model.numerical_integration`.

 ### Run the model

 The main entry point is `bulk_recycling_model.main.run(...)`.